 6. Be Creative and Make Something New.

 Summer camp activities like macramé or woodshop class in middle school allow you to tap into your inner creative child.
 And the best part is, you can physically see and hold onto what you make!
 Focusing on any art project is a very satisfying task.
 Quickly cooking up a nutritious meal doesn’t have to be boring.
 It can be quite the opposite!
+This process is a great way on how to increase your confidence.
 By using your creativity, you’ll find yourself boosting your confidence in unique ways.
 These small tasks can help fuel your imagination and let it run free.

 Photo: Justin Case / Getty Images